jplevyak/ic-certified-blockchain/README.md

 ```
 service blockchain: {
-  // Stage a block, returning the the data to be certified for informational purposes.
+  // Stage a block, returning the certified data for informational purposes.
+  // Traps if some data is already staged.
   prepare: (data: vec blob) -> (blob);
-  // Clear and return nay staged data.
-  unprepare: () -> (vec blob);
+  // Stage some (more) data into a block, returning the certified data for informational purposes.
+  prepare_some: (data: vec blob) -> (blob);
   // Get certificate for the certified data.
+Returns None if nothing is staged.
   get_certificate: () -> (opt blob) query;
   // Append the staged data with certificate and tree.
+Traps if the certificate is stale.
+  // Returns None if there is nothing staged.
   append: (certificate: blob) -> (opt nat64);
   // Get a certified block.
   get_block: (index: nat64) -> (Block) query;